 Geo-Fences And Their Uses

 Finally, you can get even more out of your asset tracking system by using geo-fences.
 A geo-fence is small area created around a location marked on your app.
 Basically, your app draws a circle around a location you specify, such as your warehouse or home.
 Whenever a tracker moves through that circle (in or out), you get an alert.

 Imagine you set up a geofence on your latest jobsite.
+If the tracker leaves the location, you will get an alert.
 You can do this by going to the Locations tab while you are logged into your app and clicking “Add New Location.”
 Enter the address you wish to mark, then choose to create a circular goefence and select the radius.
 If your equipment is going to move around on the site, choose a slightly larger radius.
 If your tracker should remain motionless, choose the smallest possible radius.
-Now, if a tracker leaves this location, you will get an alert.
 If you store equipment at a certain location (such as your business parking lot, warehouse or a rented storage unit), be sure to mark it as well!
 Learn more about geofences in this short article.

 Now that you have set up these alerts, you are ready for asset tracking with GoTrack.
 Your phone should automatically get a text message if your equipment moves, especially if it leaves the marked geofence.
 If someone does attempt to take a trailer or cargo box equipped with a tracker, you will be able to see exactly where they are going!